 This is a targeted respondent survey.
 The sampling unit is the person knowledgeable about the child care arrangements for a child who lives in their household and is less than 6 years of age.

-The frame for the Survey on Early Learning and Child Care Arrangements was stratified by province and territory and a simple random sample was selected independently within each province and territory.
+The frame for the Survey on Early Learning and Child Care Arrangements was stratified by province and a simple random sample was selected independently within each province.

 Sampling and sub-sampling:

 Sufficient sample was allocated to each of the provinces so that the survey could produce provincial level estimates.
 An initial sample of 20,000 targeted respondents was selected and sent to collection.
 The selection of a sample unit is done in two stages.
 First, a simple random sample of CCB recipients is selected.
 The second stage consists of selecting randomly, for each recipient selected, a child among the recipient's eligible children.
 A child is eligible if he or she is less than 6 years old.

 Data collection for this reference period: 2022-01-24 to 2022-02-18